Winter Golden Eagle Festival 2020, Mongolia

-Started only last year near the capital Ulaanbaatar, the Golden Eagle Winter Festival is a spin-off of the original version held in October in western Mongolia, making this spectacular heritage of Kazakh nomadic life more accessible to western visitors.
+Started only in 2018 near the capital Ulaanbaatar, the Winter Golden Eagle Festival is a spin-off of the original version held in October in western Mongolia, making this spectacular heritage of Kazakh nomadic life more accessible to western visitors.

 What to expect at the Winter Golden Eagle Festival

 Proud Kazakh eagle-hunters clad in thick fur and traditional attire descend to the capital to demonstrate the hunting performances of their trained eagles.
-They compete against each other with their hunting bird’s speed, accuracy and agility.
-Prizes are awarded for things such as best trainer, fastest bird, most beautiful traditional attire and so on.
+Aged between 15 and 80, they compete against each other with their hunting bird’s speed, accuracy and agility.
+Prizes are awarded for things such as best trainer, fastest bird, most beautiful traditional attire and other competitions.

-When attending the Winter Golden Eagle Festival, stay a few days longer and pick up also the Camel Festival held on 6 – 7 March.
+When attending this Mongolian Festival, stay a few days longer and pick up also the Camel Festival held on 6 – 7 March.

 The Golden Eagle tradition in Mongolia